 Tearing natural fiber fabrics like the ones I am using in this project is easy!
 It can seem a bit weird the first couple of times you do it, but this method works like a charm to get the frayed edge and on the straight of grain to boot!

-Make a little snip on the edge of the scrap…..
+Make a tiny snip on the edge of the scrap…..

 Shop the Post!